Robert C. Nicholas: Career

 After his military service, Nicholas relocated to Kentucky, and in 1821 received an appointment as U.S. Indian Agent to the Chickasaw Nation.

 Nicholas later moved to Louisiana, where he owned a sugarcane plantation in Terrebonne Parish while residing in St. James Parish.
 He operated that plantation using enslaved labor.
 In the last federal census in his lifetime, Nicholas owned 236 enslaved people.

 Nicholas was elected as a Jacksonian (later a Democrat) to the U.S. Senate to fill the vacancy caused by the resignation of Senator-elect Charles E.A.
 Gayarre, and served from January 13, 1836, to March 3, 1841.

 He was Secretary of State of Louisiana in 1845.
 From 1849 to 1853 he was Louisiana's Superintendent of Education.

 Death and legacy

 Nicholas died in Terrebonne Parish on December 24, 1856.
-He was originally buried at his plantation, and later moved to the Burthe family vault at Saint Louis Cemetery No. 1, New Orleans.

 Personal life

 He married Susan Adelaide Vinson, and their children included a daughter, Mary.
 Mary Nicholas was the wife of Frederick George Burthe.

 Nicholas was a nephew of John Nicholas, a U.S. Representative from Virginia and Wilson Cary Nicholas, a Senator from Virginia.